robervalwalsh/analysis-tools/README.md

 ```

 :zzz: The `USER_CXXFLAGS="-Wno-misleading-indentation"` prevents a large number of warnings
 from misleading identation in modules of the boost library.
-User can also define an
+User can also define the
-environment variable, of course, before compiling
+environment variable below in `.bashrc` or every time after the command `cmsenv`
 ```bash
 export USER_CXXFLAGS="-Wno-misleading-indentation"
 ```